ryakad/squeeze/README.md

 How it works
 ------------

-Squeeze is used to run a function against each diff in a changeset depending on the type of change.
+Squeeze is used to run a function against each diff in a change set depending on the type of change.
 By default squeeze will keep track of the commit identifier that it stopped at and will start at that commit next time.
 This way each commit in the repo will be processed sequentially as changes are